 Dr. Luis Cuervo is American Board Certified in Internal Medicine.
 He earned his medical degree at the University of Texas Medical Branch and completed his Residency and Fellowship at Scott and White Hospital.
 Dr. Cuervo is also Field Surgeon in the Army National Guard.
 He enjoys reading, soccer, racquetball and spending time with his wife, daughter and son.

 Dr. Rusthoven has participated in the Cancer Committee since 2014, and is the rising Cancer Committee chairman at Carteret Health Care.
 Prior to coming to CHC, he served as the Cancer Committee Chairman and Director of Radiation Oncology at CarolinaEast Medical Center for four years.
 Dr. Rusthoven is considered a national leader in Stereotactic Body Radiation Therapy and has extensive experience in the treatment of lung, breast, prostate, gastrointestinal, gynecologic, brain, head, and neck cancers and lymphoma.
-He has special interest in expertise in advanced radiation techniques, including Stereotactic Body Radiation Therapy, Stereotactic Radiosurgery, and Brachytherapy.
+He has special interest and expertise in advanced radiation techniques, including Stereotactic Body Radiation Therapy, Stereotactic Radiosurgery, and Brachytherapy.

 Dr. Watkins is the former director of the Department of Radiation Oncology at Columbus Regional Hospital in Indiana.
 Also served as a Radiation Oncologist at Walter Reed Army Medical Center in Washington DC.
 Clinical expertise in general is radiotherapy, including skin, breast, prostate, lung, gastrointestinal, head and neck, and central nervous system cancers.